These Paris Photos Are A Love Letter To The City – Estimated reading time: 20 minutes

-Not wanting to pay outrageous prices for a hotel, I stayed at the cozy Le Montclair Hostel in Montmartre, a Bohemian neighbourhood filled with steep cobblestoned streets, dreamy apartments with flower-filled balconies, and plenty of hip restaurants, bars, and cafes.
+Not wanting to pay outrageous prices for a hotel, I stayed at the cozy Le Montclair Hostel in Montmartre, a Bohemian neighbourhood filled with steep cobblestoned streets, dreamy apartments with flower-filled balconies, as well as plenty of hip restaurants, bars, and cafes.

 As I arrived late Friday night, I immediately sought out a wine bar so I could live out one of my bucket list dreams, which was to drink champagne in France.
 At the recommendation of a local, I headed to Sunset, a bar and restaurant, to get my fill of French libations.
 The chic and laid-back place was packed full of locals enjoying their night out and celebrating France’s EuroCup win earlier that night.
 As I was alone, I grabbed a seat at the bar and ordered a glass of champagne.
 Wanting to absorb the scene rather than talk to anyone, I pulled out my notebook and began writing away.
-My journey to Paris had been a long one, and I wanted to get it down on paper before I forgot the details of my adventure that day (blog post on that sequence of extraordinary events coming later).
+My journey to Paris had been a long one, and I wanted to get it down on paper before I forgot the details of my adventure that day.

 Saturday morning, I woke up early, grabbed a breakfast of a cappuccino and a freshly baked croissant, as that’s what you do when you’re in Paris, and began wandering through Montmartre, slowly making my way toward the Sacré-Cœur.
 I saw the peak of the basilica as I began my leisurely, uphill ascent.